fleetdm/fleet/handbook/company/communications.md

 | 8  | Up to a week  |
 | 13 | 1 to 2 weeks  |

-> As the number of story points increases, the uncertainty on exact level of effort also increases, sometimes in a way that looks disproportionate at a glance.
-This is in part because larger tasks have a higher chance of being underspecified (e.g. having edge cases taht weren't caught in planning) than smaller ones.
-This scale underscores why we develop iteratively: bite-sized functionality is easier to deliver on more predictable time scales.
+> Larger projects are estimated in a way that can sometimes look disproportionate to account for edge cases that weren't caught during planning.
+This helps us develop iteratively and deliver bite-sized functionality on more predictable time scales.

 ### Making a pull request